CS-495-Cloud-Robotics-Team/PuppyPi/docs/install.rst

 this will run the controller program so everything should work.

-in order to make the controller script run on startup: cd /home/pi/puppypi/ sudo cp start_node.service
+in order to make the controller script run on startup: cd /home/pi/controller/ sudo cp controller_startup.service /etc/systemd/system/ sudo systemctl enable controller_startup.service sudo reboot raspberrypi
-/etc/systemd/system/
-sudo systemctl enable start_node.service sudo reboot raspberrypi

 3. **Provide Credentials When Prompted**